volatilflerovium/keyboard_and_mouse_input_recorder_and_player/README.md

 Most AppImages run on recent versions of Arch Linux, CentOS, Debian, Fedora, openSUSE, Red Hat, Ubuntu, and other common desktop distributions.

+The AppImage run on any desktop on Xorg.
+For Ubuntu 24 intall libfuse2.
+Currently not working with Wayland.

 ## Examples

 The following examples are here only to illustrate the functionality of